Navigating Text-To-Image Customization: From LyCORIS Fine-Tuning to Model Evaluation: Acknowledgement

 \section{Acknowledgement}

-This project would not have reached its current form without support from the community.
-We are sincerely thankful for those who have made the realization of LyCORIS possible.
-Our particular gratitude goes to those who have directly contributed to the library and those who have further integrated it into the existing ecosystem, helping to enhance and expand its functionality and reach.
+We extend our heartfelt appreciation to the community for their invaluable support, which has been instrumental in bringing LyCORIS to fruition.
+Our particular gratitude goes to those who have directly contributed to the library and those who have further integrated it into the existing ecosystem, helping to improve and expand its functionality and reach.

 \begingroup \setcitestyle{square,numbers} \endgroup

 \abovedisplayskip{5pt} \belowdisplayskip{5pt}

 \rule{\textwidth}{1pt}